danschultz/mesh/spec.md

 	// Search query
 	var people:ResultsList = store.query(Person).where({name:"Jimmy Page"});

-`ResultsSet`'s are records from a query that have the potential for multiple results.
+`ResultsList`'s are queries that have multiple results.
 These sets are automatically updated whenever the store is updated.
-You cannot add or remove elements directly from the result set.
+You cannot add or remove elements directly from the result list.
 These operations must happen through the store.

 	// Query for everyone
 	var people:ResultsList = store.query(Person).findAll();